tanfwong/rfsoc_notes/_sources/ch1/rfsoc4x2.md

-* We will primarily use the ARM Cortex-A53 APU in the PS, the CLB, DSP and RAM resources in the PL, and one ADC, including the corresponding PLL and data converter, the RF system for DSP development in this class.
+* We will primarily use the ARM Cortex-A53 APU in the PS, the CLB, DSP and RAM resources in the PL, and one ADC, including the corresponding PLL and data converter, in the RF system for DSP development in this class.